kromar/blender_Shelves/README.md

 Paste the python command in the operator field and remove the brackets at the end and the parts in the front (this might vary a bit from operator to operator)
 ![image](https://user-images.githubusercontent.com/1472884/93377132-ea4ecf80-f85a-11ea-80b3-523dfa0b226e.png)

 6. save you rnew Shelve
+Note: if you add new buttons you will need to add a new shelv with the same name to overwrite and save the existing shelve
 ![image](https://user-images.githubusercontent.com/1472884/93377610-87aa0380-f85b-11ea-99ee-bbf7b4ed2e5b.png)
 ![image](https://user-images.githubusercontent.com/1472884/93378096-3c442500-f85c-11ea-8068-447c9b7aec86.png)